platformsh/platformsh-docs/docs/src/administration/users.md

   Learn how to add and delete users and assign user permissions per environment type.
 ---

-In the following page, you'll learn about user roles and environment types, how to add and delete users, and assigning user permissions per environment type.
+In the following page, you'll learn about user roles and environment types, how to add and delete users, and how to assign user permissions per environment type.

 ## User roles